cloudmesh/cloudmesh-queue/README.md

 A user can configure all available compute resources as 'hosts' in a configuration file along with the list of jobs to be executed.
 Then, based on the scheduler policy, user can schedule these jobs on configured hosts.

+## Prerequisits

+* Cloudmesh-job uses `ssh` access to the remote compute machine. ssh clients are avalaible on oll mayor platforms including macOS, Linux, Windows.
+* It is assumed that you use public keys to authenticate to rempte machines.
+We assume you use ssh-add and/or keychain to avoid issuing passwords when you use the cloudmehs-job
+* We do not recommend using passwordless keys as ssh-add and keychain exisst to avoid this.

 ## Installation